P=have O=don’t have it

 traditional folk culture.
 This prompted him to put immense and consistent

 effort into their recording, not only by writing and photographing, but also –

 in so far as the technology of his day allowed through gramophone recording and

 film-making.
 The result was his synthetic opus Zem spieva (The Earth Sings, 1932 – 1933), the first sound-film

 in the history of

-with the almost ‘pre-historic’ religiosity and poverty of Slovak people moved
+the almost ‘pre-historic’ religiosity and poverty of Slovak people moved him to

-approach to his work.
-However, it was later in the 1930s that the monumental
+to his work.
+However, it was later in the 1930s that the monumental nature of

 managed to enhance his works further by a strong poetical setting.
 These are